Theory of coupled neuronal-synaptic dynamics: Dynamical Mean-Field Theory

-For ${g < 1}$, if $k$ is not large enough to induce chaos, the system is globally quiescent (Fig.~\ref{fig:phase_diagram}v).
-Where does the boundary between regions iv and v in Fig.~\ref{fig:phase_diagram} lie, and what is the uniqueness of the chaotic solutions for a given setting of the parameters?
-For the order-one values of $p$ for which we numerically solve the DMFT equations (namely, ${p \leq 20}$), we find $\tau^* \gg p$ for chaotic states with ${g < 1}$.
-In this case, the single-site dynamics, Eq.~\ref{eq:dmft1}, take on the ``slow'' form
+For ${g < 1}$, if $k$ is not large enough to induce dynamic activity, the plastic network is globally quiescent.
+We now analyze the boundary between these phases.
+For order-one values of $p$, we find $\tau^* \gg p$ for dynamic states for ${g < 1}$, which reduces the single-site dynamics to the ``slow'' form